rails/rails/guides/source/active_record_migrations.md

 migration class.
 The name of the file is of the form `YYYYMMDDHHMMSS_create_products.rb`, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.
-The name of the migration class (CamelCased version) should match the latter part of the file name.
+The name of the migration class (PascalCased version) should match the latter part of the file name.
 For example `20080906120000_create_products.rb` should define class `CreateProducts` and `20080906120001_add_details_to_products.rb` should define